mergestat/mergestat/README.md

 ## Testing locally

-Fuse can be easily tested locally with docker compose.
+Try Fuse out with `docker-compose` by running the following locally:

 ```sh
 # Initialize postgres and hasura